jetty/jetty.project/CONTRIBUTING.md

 Project description
 --------------------
 Jetty is a lightweight highly scalable java based web server and servlet engine.
-Our goal is to support web protocols like HTTP, HTTP/2, SPDY, and WebSocket in a high volume low latency way that provides maximum performance while retaining the ease of use and compatibility with years of servlet development.
+Our goal is to support web protocols like HTTP, HTTP/2, and WebSocket in a high volume low latency way that provides maximum performance while retaining the ease of use and compatibility with years of servlet development.
 Jetty is a modern fully async web server that has a long history as a component oriented technology easily embedded into applications while still offering a solid traditional distribution for webapp deployment.

 - [https://projects.eclipse.org/projects/rt.jetty](https://projects.eclipse.org/projects/rt.jetty)